MaastrichtU-IDS/into-the-graph/README.md

 # Linked Data Browser

+The linked-data-browser has been developped and used as part of the [Data2Services](http://d2s.semanticscience.org/) framework.
+[Data2Services](http://d2s.semanticscience.org/) provides tools and guideline to easily integrate multiple structured data sources (CSV, RDB, XML) to a RDF knowledge graph, complying with a defined data model.

+> Explore the documentation at [d2s.semanticscience.org](http://d2s.semanticscience.org/)

 Linked Data Browser built with [ReactJS](https://reactjs.org) and [Material-UI](https://material-ui.com/) to serve and explore RDF data in a SPARQL endpoint (preferably deployed using [RDF4J server](https://rdf4j.eclipse.org/documentation/server-workbench-console/)).

 This Linked Data Browser gives you access to a [YASGUI](http://doc.yasgui.org/) SPARQL endpoint and enables you to browse the triplestores statements easily.
 The app will extract metadata and provide insights about the content of your triplestore's graphs using precomputed [HCLS descriptives statistics](https://www.w3.org/TR/hcls-dataset/).